KurtPfeifle/AppImage-manpages/markdown/AppImage-AppImageUpdate-manpage.md

 # Name

-**`AppImageUpdate`** -- Little  utility with a simple GUI to help users automatically upgrade AppImages on their system.
+**`AppImageUpdate`** - Little utility with a simple GUI to help users automatically upgrade AppImages on their system

 # Synopsis